EEP-3DQA: Efficient and Effective Projection-based 3D Model Quality Assessment: Related Work

 \subsection{Projection-based 3DQA}

-Similar to the FR image quality assessment (IQA) methods, the early projection-based FR-3DQA methods compute the quality loss between the projections rendered from the reference and the distorted 3D models with common handcrafted IQA descriptors.
+Similar to the FR image quality assessment (IQA) methods, the early projection-based FR-3DQA methods compute the quality loss between the projections rendered from the reference and the distorted 3D models \cite{tian-color,yang2020predicting,zhang2022perceptual}.
 Namely, Tian $et$ $al.$ \cite{tian-color} introduces a global distance over texture image using Mean Squared Error (MSE) to quantify the effect of color information.
 Yang $et$ $al.$ \cite{yang2020predicting} uses both projected and depth images upon six faces of a cube for quality evaluation.

 The performance of the projection-based methods is further boosted by the development of deep learning networks.
 PQA-net \cite{liu2021pqa} designs a multi-task-based shallow network and extracts features from multi-view projections of the distorted point clouds.
 VQA-PC \cite{zhang2022treating} proposes to treat the point clouds as moving camera videos by capturing frames along the defined circular pathways, and utilize both 2D-CNN and 3D-CNN for spatial and temporal feature extraction respectively.
 G-LPIPS \cite{nehme2022textured} perceptually selects the main viewpoint of the textured meshes and assesses the quality of the main viewpoint projection with CNN.